luhsra/llfree-rs/README.md

 To compile and test the allocator, you have to [install rust](https://www.rust-lang.org/learn/get-started).

-Currently, the nightly version `2022-02-08` (or newer) is used to have access to inline assembly.
+The version `1.59.0` (or newer) is required to have access to inline assembly.

 ## Project structure